My life as a specialty Anaesthetist: Dr Helgi Johannsson

 I enjoy anaesthetics because I like working in a team and doing practical procedures.
 The worst bit was the exams, they are hard – the Primary I think is unnecessarily difficult with too much esoteric content

 What’s the single worst thing about being an anaesthetist?

 The status of anaesthetists in medicine and society: half the population don’t think we’re doctors, anaesthesia hardly features in many undergraduate curricula, anaesthetists get much fewer clinical excellence awards in the NHS, and anaesthetists are paid much less for private practice than surgeons.
 And we hardly ever get speaking parts in hospital dramas.

 Could you share with us your most challenging moment during your anaesthetic training?

 As a SHO resuscitating a 22-year-old asthmatic who arrested in front of me.
 (He survived thankfully, I don’t think he had any idea how close to death he came).

 What’s your response to those who say you’re just putting people to sleep?
 Don’t you get bored and how do you keep challenging yourself?

-You’d be amazed how varied my job is, but it changes over time.
-The most satisfying part now is training people to do what I can do, and being clinical director brings a whole lot of interest on a much more strategic level.
+You’d be amazed at how varied my job is, but it changes over time.
+The most satisfying part now is training people to do what I can do, and being a clinical director brings a whole lot of interest on a much more strategic level.
 Despite that I still love treating patients – the amount of trust people put in you is humbling and getting them through their operation in a good state is immensely satisfying.

 What do you think are the most critical personality traits that a doctor should possess for a career in anaesthetics?